Our Advocates influence the direction of Girlguiding's advocacy and shape our research

 The Advocates seek change to improve all girls' lives

 Being an Advocate is the opportunity of a lifetime because it offers you the chance to get your own views heard and speak up for girls and young women across the UK.
-The other Advocates inspire me to do my best every day! - Larissa, 18, Croydon
+The other advocates inspire me to do my best every day! - Larissa, 18

 The Advocate panel gives girls a platform to use their voices and seek change at the highest levels.
 Our Advocates are a group of 18 Girlguiding members aged 14 to 25 lead the direction of Girlguiding's advocacy and research.